 Play Fresh Content

 To avoid legal troubles, make sure your content is compliant with the law.
-By broadcasting with Live365, your station is covered for transmissions in the U.S., Canada, and U.K.
+By broadcasting with Live365, your station is covered for transmissions in the U.S., Canada, and U.K. With that said, when it comes to legality, it's really important that you provide us with complete and accurate metadata for each track that you play on your station.

 Know Your Audience